mindee/devrel/onboarding/onboarding.md

 ## Introduce yourself to our community

-Everyone in our team should introduce themselves to our community, even if your role is less front-facing.
+Everyone in our team should introduce themselves to our community, even if your role is less front facing.
 It's a way to let our community know that we care about them, and that we are there to serve them.
 Let's be honest, it's also a way to get more content on our blog.
-Here is [Fred's one](https://mindee.com/blog/fred) as an example.
+Here is [Fred's](https://mindee.com/blog/fred) as an example.

-Once it's published, share it in our [Slack community](https://join.slack.com/t/mindee-community/shared_invite/zt-uzgmljfl-MotFVfH~IdEZxjp~0zldww) with a 1 or 2 sentences about what you'll be doing here.
+Once it's published, share it in our [Slack community](https://join.slack.com/t/mindee-community/shared_invite/zt-uzgmljfl-MotFVfH~IdEZxjp~0zldww) with a one or two sentences about what you'll be doing here.

 ## Try Mindee

-Next step is to try the product a lot more than what you did before or during your interview process: use one or two API from the APIs Store, and create your own API using the API Builder.
+The next step is to try the product a lot more than what you did before or during your interview process: use one or two APIs from the APIs Store, and create your own API using the API Builder.
 Start by trying [the product](https://platform.mindee.com/) by yourself, with the help of the **[documentation](https://developers.mindee.com/docs) only**.
 The idea is to give you the same experience as any of our customers.
 During that time, take notes of everything that:

 1. is not clear in the documentation;
 2. bugs or UI/UX issues you had;